hacker6171/Bachelor-s-Final-Project/README.md

-Your current `README.md` is already well-structured and provides a comprehensive overview of your bird classification project.
-Here’s how you can further refine it and add any missing details:

 ### 1. **Project Structure**:
 Make sure your file and folder structure in the repository matches what you've listed under "Project Structure" in the `README.md`.
 Based on the description, it looks like you're missing a section to explain the static assets (like images) and templates for Flask.
 Here's how you can update it: